Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 The area of bone that needs to fill in during the healing process is obvious.

-Unilaterally deciding to stop the use of these medications before a tooth extraction is ill-advised.
+Unilaterally deciding to stop the use of bisphosphonate medications before a tooth extraction is ill-advised.

 No patient should decide to discontinue the use of bisphosphonate agents on their own.
 Instead, their dentist and physician must determine how their need for an extraction is best managed in light of their therapy history.

-One or more of the medications, herbal compounds, or dietary supplements that you take may interact with some of the drugs your dentist frequently uses to perform tooth extractions.
-The interaction may amplify or reduce the effect of either the dentist-administered or patient’s medication, with potentially very significant consequences.
-Drug toxicity is possible.
+One or more of the medications, herbal compounds, or dietary supplements that you take may interact with some of the drugs your dentist frequently uses when perform a tooth extraction.
+This interaction may amplify or reduce their standard or expected effect with potentially significant, possibly life-threatening, consequences.
+Additionally, drug toxicity is possible.

 The interaction may occur with compounds used prior to, during, or following a person’s extraction procedure.
 The effects encountered can include: